On Air Now

 The band Arctic Monkeys’ album Tranquility Base Hotel & Casino was the biggest hit, with 38,000 copies sold, while the classical genre saw sales of 1.3 million records.

-This Saturday 13 April, 200 independent record stores all over the UK — and thousands more around the world — will also be coming together to celebrate the independent vinyl culture for Record Store Day, with exclusive releases being made and venues hosting special performances from artists.
+And in April this year, 200 independent record stores all over the UK — and thousands more around the world — came together to celebrate the independent vinyl culture for Record Store Day, with exclusive releases being made and venues hosting special performances from artists.

 Since the first Record Store Day was held back in 2008, it has become one of the biggest events in the music calendar and doesn't show signs of slowing down anytime soon.